It’s that time of year that photographers love and dread in equal measure – cherry blossom season.

 - Be sure to ask your favorite photographer about Cherry Blossom Portrait Sessions well before April.
 Many photographers offer just one or two of these types of sessions because of the large expense, permits and big logistical and safety hassle that it can present for photographers.

-- Understand that you will likely have to get up before dawn in order to arrive at sunrise to the Tidal Basin in order to make images before the crowds get there.
-The best time for sessions is near dawn because of the lighting conditions, parking situation, and less people
+- Understand that you will likely have to get up before dawn in order to arrive at sunrise to the Tidal Basin in order to make images before the crowds get there

 - Parking will be a huge challenge in and around the Tidal Basin and every year the local news cautions visitors to avoid driving at all